 There are two different stories as to how Eggs Benedict came to be.

 - In the early 18th century, Pope Benedict XIII liked an egg dish so much that he requested it time and time again.
-It is also believed that Pope Benedict XIII had an illness which added to his desire for this particular egg dish, hence the name Eggs Benedict.
+Many believe that Pope Benedict XIII had an illness that added to his desire for this particular egg dish, hence the name Eggs Benedict.

 Some restaurants serve their own versions of Eggs Benedict.
 Mix it up by substituting the ham for salmon or corned beef.
 Add sliced tomatoes or steamed asparagus.
 Replace the English muffin with thick, crusty toast or thin, crisp bagels.
 There are so many ways to be creative in the kitchen.
 The important elements with Eggs Benedict are properly poached eggs and a perfect hollandaise sauce.
 When the yolk and sauce blend with all the other ingredients, this meal is divine.

 Treat yourself to a delicious breakfast of Eggs Benedict at home or your favorite breakfast restaurant.
 Learn how to poach the perfect egg.
 Then whip up a delicious hollandaise sauce, too.
 It’s one of The Seven Mother Sauces used in cooking.
 Find out more about the types of sauces used and how to make them.
 Try making the recipe below or share one of your own.

 NATIONAL EGGS BENEDICT DAY HISTORY

 National Day Calendar continues to research the origins of this delicious food holiday.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!